sodadata/docs/soda-agent/secrets.md

 NAME                 TYPE     DATA   AGE soda-agent-secrets   Opaque   1      24h
 ```
 8. Prepare a `values.yml` file to deploy the Soda Agent with the `existingSecrets` parameter that instructs it to access the `ExternalSecret` file to fetch data source login credentials.
-Refer to [complete instructions]({% link soda-agent/deploy.md %}deploy-using-a-values-yaml-file).
+Refer to complete [deploy instructions]({% link soda-agent/deploy.md %}deploy-using-a-values-yaml-file), or [redeploy instructions]({% link soda-agent/redeploy.md %}) if you already have an agent running in a cluster.
     ```yaml
     soda:
       apikey: